Skip to main content

 • Admin only — only admins can see or change this field

-• Public — all members can read this field
+• Members — all signed-in members can read this field

 • Owner — the member whose profile it is can also edit their own value